netdata/netdata/docs/guides/monitor/lamp-stack.md

 Another powerful way to monitor the availability of a LAMP stack is the [`httpcheck` collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/httpcheck), which pings a web server at a regular interval and tells you whether if and how quickly it's responding.
+The `response_match` option also lets you monitor when the web server's response isn't what you expect it to be, which might happen if PHP-FPM crashes, for example.

-The best way to use this collector is from a separate node from the one running your LAMP stack, which is why we're not covering it here, but it _does_ work in a single-node setup.
+The best way to use the `httpcheck` collector is from a separate node from the one running your LAMP stack, which is why we're not covering it here, but it _does_ work in a single-node setup.
 Just don't expect it to tell you if your whole node crashed.

 If you're planning on managing more than one node, or want to take advantage of advanced features, like finding the source of issues faster with [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations),